 4) Sound recording on a DSLR is typically far inferior to that on a camcorder.
-The built-in microphone on a DSLR will often record sounds inside the camera (like the auto focus motor) and is usually located on the back side of the camera.
+The built-in microphone on a DSLR will often record sounds inside the camera (like the autofocus motor) and is sometimes located on the back side of the camera.

 5) Camcorders offer built-in neutral density filters, which helps to obtain proper exposures shooting at wide apertures, even in bright sunlight.

 All things considered, the video capabilities on today’s DSLR’s are very good and should continue to improve over the coming years.
-If your DSLR takes video, I suggest you try using it before you travel so you can get the most out of it while on your trip.
+If you plan on using your DSLR to take video, I suggest you try using it before you travel, so you can get the most out of it while on your trip.

 Nikon D4 and D3s Digital SLR Cameras.
 I currently shoot with a D4 and two D3s’s.
 The D4 is just a tad faster than the D3s (1 fps) but most importantly, the D4 image size is 16MP (versus 12MP for the D3s).
 The D4 also adds full HD video capability (1920x1080) while the D3s video is maxxed out at 1280x720.
 Both cameras offer superb image quality at high ISO’s.
 Like the D3s, the D4 has two memory card slots but instead of two CF cards, the D4 has one CF slot and one XQD slot.
-The D4 has some changes in its ergonomics and menu system as well, but essentially, in my opinion after lots of use, the D4 just feels faster all around (I can't believe I am saying that, as the D3s seemed to be unbeatable until I used the D4).
-Finally, the most notable difference between the D4 and the D3s is that the D4 offers 1/3 more pixels while still retaining (and even slightly improving) the incredibly good image quality at high ISO's (6400 and above).
+The D4 has some changes in its ergonomics and menu system as well, but essentially, in my opinion after lots of use, the D4 just feels faster all around.

 Nikon AF-S Nikkor 24-70mm f/2.8G ED.
-Since moving to a full-frame sensor with the D3s/D4, I have sold my 17-55mm, as that lens is designed only for DX sensor cameras.
-This new lens is my workhorse at home with family, but is also great for semi-wide angle work in the field.
+This lens is my workhorse at home with family, but is also great for semi-wide angle work in the field.
 A great lens for people shots and its zoom range makes this one a great lens for general travel as well.

 Nikon AF-S Nikkor 14-24mm f/2.8G ED.
 A great lens for wide angle work, such as landscape and also superb for shots around the camps or in tight spaces.
 Arguably the finest wide-angle lens ever produced.
-The front glass is slightly spherical and so this lens does not accept any filters, so take care!.
+The front glass is slightly spherical, so this lens does not accept any filters, so take care.

 Nikon AF-S Nikkor 600mm